research-software-directory/research-software-directory/README.md

 1. Go to the Research Software Directory's admin interface (https://www.research-software.nl/admin/).
 1. In the left pane, select ``Organization``
+1. Check that the organization you want to add doesn't exist yet by searching via the search box.
+If the search comes up empty, add the new organization by clicking the blue ``+`` symbol.
 1. Fill the name of the organization and provide a URL
 1. Optionally, provide the organization's logo as an image
 1. **Don't forget** to click ``Save`` when you're done.